TohnJravolta/Custom_GPT_Wizard/README.md

 ## Overview
 **Learn more about CGW and what it can do in this video: https://youtu.be/OZNRW2Yki5g.**
-This repository hosts the knowledge base for the Custom GPT Wizard (CGW), a tool designed to assist users in creating and optimizing custom versions of ChatGPT using OpenAI's modern builder on [chatgpt.com](https://chatgpt.com/).
+This repository hosts the knowledge base for the Custom GPT Wizard (CGW), a tool designed to assist users in creating and optimizing custom versions of ChatGPT using OpenAI's modern builder on [chatgpt.com](https://chatgpt.com/) (the successor to chat.openai.com).
-CGW now includes the Enhanced GPT Builder Assistant (EGBA) mode, further empowering users with an interactive, step-by-step custom GPT creation process that mirrors the side-by-side preview interface introduced in 2024–2025.
+CGW now includes the Enhanced GPT Builder Assistant (EGBA) mode, further empowering users with an interactive, step-by-step custom GPT creation process that mirrors the side-by-side preview interface introduced in 2024–2025, including the analytics and Workspace-aware controls that shipped with the 2025 refresh.

 ## [Try CGW Here](https://chatgpt.com/g/g-DrpPDbvY6-custom-gpt-wizard)